Skip to main content

 Automatic Pagination

-An important caveat is that auto-pagination disables client-side search since the browser only has a paginated subset of the data.
-You can re-enable search by manually paginating the table.
+Auto-pagination disables searching, filtering, and sorting since the browser only has a paginated subset of the data.
+You can re-enable these features by manually paginating the table, which enables you to manage these features on your own server-side via a simple callback function.

 Manual Pagination

-For very large datasets, you can manually paginate tables by passing a getter function to the data parameter.
+For very large datasets, you should manually paginate tables by passing a getter function to the data parameter.
 Manual pagination enables you to:

 • fetch data from your data store as needed, instead of having to load everything into memory at once.

-• manage search using your own custom logic.
+• manage search, filtering, and sorting using your own custom logic.

 • scale endlessly (millions of rows) without performance degradation.